MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/maintain-servers.md

 ### Shut down the server

-Once the server has completed draining, it will show as **Paused** in PowerShell.
+Once the server has completed draining, it will show as **Paused** in PowerShell and Failover Cluster Manager.

-You can now safely shut the server down or restart it by using the `Stop-Computer` or `Restart-Computer` PowerShell cmdlets.
+You can now safely shut the server down or restart it by using the `Stop-Computer` or `Restart-Computer` PowerShell cmdlets, or by using Failover Cluster Manager.

    > [!NOTE]
    > When running a `Get-VirtualDisk` command on servers that are shutting down or starting/stopping the cluster service, the server's Operational Status may be reported as incomplete or degraded, and the Health Status column may list a warning.
 This is normal and should not cause concern.
 All your volumes remain online and accessible.